GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 ## Using the console

+Open the [Cloud Console] (https://console.cloud.google.com/) and select your project.
+Click on the menu icon in the upper left corner and select _Compute Engine_ / _VM Instances_.
+The *VM Instances* control panel will display.

+Click *CREATE INSTANCE*.
+A form to set the properties of the new instance will display.
+Leave most values at the default value already filled in for you, but change the following values:

+*Name:* Fill in any name (e.g., `myinstance`).

+*Region and Zone:* Select a location near you.

+*Access Scopes (under Identity and API access):* Click _Set access for each API_, the set the value for *Compute Engine* to _Read Write_.

+Click _More_ at the bottom of the form.

+*Startup script (under Automation):* Copy and past the script shown above.
+For testing purposes you may want to change the sleep duration from `3600s` to `300s`, so you will only have to wait five minutes to see that the deletion worked.

+Click *CREATE*.

+You will see a list of your VM instances, with a spinning icon next to your new instance.
+In a short while, the spinner will change to a green check mark.

+Wait the duration you specified in the script.
+The instance you created should disappear from the list.
+You can click the refresh icon if it doesn't update on its own.

+## Using the command line

 Install the [Google Cloud SDK] (https://cloud.google.com/sdk/), then run `gcloud init` to log in to your Google Cloud account and select the project you want to work in.
 Alternatively, you can open the